Morneau hopes new NAFTA deal signed next week, stresses tariff fight is separate

 After his speech to the Economic Club of Canada in Ottawa, Morneau was asked whether the government should still consider signing the new continental trade deal if the United States keeps its heavy import taxes on Canadian aluminum and steel.

-Morneau said Canada is still negotiating in an effort to get the “unjust” U.S. tariffs lifted — but insisted it will be dealt with separately.
+Morneau said Canada is still negotiating in an effort to get the “unjust” U.S. tariffs lifted — but insisted they will be dealt with separately.

 “Our approach has been to make sure that we have a stable and confident business sector to make investments and that means that we need to sign the new NAFTA that we got to, which is a good agreement for the future of our three economies,” Morneau told reporters.